 WHAT ABOUT THE LIDS?
 IS THERE ONE FOR EACH PAN?

-I always wonder why cookware manufacturers don’t make it clear as to which lid will fit which pan, pot or fry pan so you can make an informed decision to buy or not to buy….
+I always wonder why cookware manufacturers don’t make it clear as to which lids fit which pan, pot or fry pan so you can make an informed decision to buy or not to buy….

 Wait… Made In cookware does!